 Who Needs a Colonoscopy?

 Everyone is at risk for colorectal cancer, and that risk increases with age.
-For people at average risk of developing colon cancer, the U.S. Preventive Services Task Force recommends colonoscopy screenings beginning at age 50.
-With an increasing number of people under age 50 being diagnosed with colon cancer, the American Cancer Society recommends starting screenings at age 45.
+For people at average risk of developing colon cancer, the U.S. Preventive Services Task Force and the American Cancer Society recommend colonoscopy screenings beginning at age 45.

 People at higher risk for colon or rectal cancer should consider starting screening at age 45 or earlier.
 Cancer.net recommends you start screening earlier than age 45 if you: